I’m probably the only beauty blogger in the entire blogosphere who has never written a post about her skincare routine.

 They contain higher concentrations of active ingredients and a lot less unnecessary stuff, like emulsifier and thickeners, so they work better and faster than moisturizers and other skincare products.

-As I’m only 33 and my only concern is to prevent wrinkles from appearing on my face too soon, I stick to antioxidant serums.
-When it comes to antioxidants, the more the merrier.
+As I’m 33 and my only concern is to prevent wrinkles from appearing on my face too soon, I stick to antioxidant serums.
+The more antioxidant they contain, the merrier.

 At the moment, I’m getting my fix from an old and trusted (and super pricey) favourite, Skinceuticals CE Ferulic.
-A cheaper alternative I also use often, and that contains plenty more antioxidants, is Paula’s Choice Resist Super Antioxidant Concentrate Serum.
+A cheaper alternative I also use often and that does pretty much the same thing is Paula’s Choice Resist C15 Super Booster.

-In winter, or whenever my skin is dehydrated, I’ll also throw in a hyaluronic acid serum, such as Bakel Jaluronic.
+In winter, or whenever my skin is dehydrated, I’ll also throw in a hyaluronic acid serum, such as Bakel Deep Hydration Serum.
 Hyaluronic acid can bind to the skin up to 1000 times its weight in water.
 So hydrating!

 5. Eye cream